WVUHPC/Introduction-HPC/_episodes/10-conda.md

 ### Knowing which environments are available

-By the time of writing this tutorial Spruce offers three environments centrally installed::
+By the time of writing this tutorial Thorny Flat offers three environments centrally installed::

 ~~~